 Using these Virtual Tabletops, Gamemasters can setup maps and encounters ahead of time, saving a lot of time and headache at game time.
 GMs can either create their own maps within the software (in some cases), or they can download maps, tokens, and objects from sites like this one.
 Objects can be placed, resized, and hidden if needed.
 Tokens can be assigned to Player Characters, Non-Player Characters (NPCs), and Monsters.
 Then when needed, the GM can move the tokens and objects in response to player actions or events.

 Most of these Virtual Tabletops allow the GM to add status effects to any token, such as if a PC is stunned or unconscious, or if a monster is on fire, etc. Some can even allow the GM to establish vision blocking, to objects, or as invisible shapes drawn on the map.
-That way, a somewhat realistic line-of-site in relation to Player Character tokens.
+That way, a somewhat realistic line-of-site in relation to Player Character tokens can be established.
 Meaning, players won’t be able to see what their token can’t see.

 In the screenshot, I made a very quick encounter with Maptool, using one of their out-of-the-box maps.
 I added one of the free RPG map elements, the wooden walkway over the water, and several free RPG tabletop tokens (all from RPGMapShare).
 One token is a Player Character, and she’s about to run afoul of four zombies, also tokens on the map.
 This only took a few minutes to setup, very easy.